bencline1/Allpix_GaAs/doc/usermanual/framework-redirect-module-inputs-outputs.md

 ---------------------------

-The Allpix² framework provides a set of utilities which improve the usability of the framework and extend the functionality provided by the Standard Template Library (STL).
+The Allpix² framework provides a set of utilities which improve the usability of the framework and extend the functionality provided by the C++ Standard Template Library (STL).
 The former includes a flexible and easy-to-use logging system, introduced in Section [Logging system](framework-redirect-module-inputs-outputs.md#logging-system) and an easy-to-use framework for units that supports converting arbitrary